cm-awais/loss_fun_SAR/README.md

 **Key Features:**

-- Compares CrossEntropy, L1, MSE, BCEWithLogitsLoss, and Focal Loss
+- Compares CrossEntropy, L1, MSE, BCEWithLogitsLoss, Kullback-Leibler Divergence and Focal Loss
 - Uses PyTorch for deep learning
 - Trains on the Fusar dataset, and OpenSARShip dataset
 - Evaluates accuracy on a test set